NickleDave/visual-search-nets/docs/cli.md

 the `config.ini` files supplied for that package in this repository.

 ### `train`
-Train neural net architecture, as specified in `config.ini` file
+Train neural net architecture, as specified in `config.ini` file.
+Trained checkpoints will be saved in subdirectories created in the directory specified by the `MODEL_SAVE_PATH`.
+There will be one sub-directory created for each number of epochs specified by the `EPOCHS` option, e.g. if `EPOCHS = 10` there will be a `trained_10_epochs` directory,  and if `EPOCHS = [10, 40]`, there would be an additional `trained_40_epochs` directory.
+Within each `trained_x_epochs` directory there will be one sub-directory for each "replicate" that contains the actual checkpoint files used to save and load train models.

 ### `test`
 Test accuracy of trained neural net architecture, as specified in `config.ini` file